crev-dev/cargo-crev/cargo-crev/README.md

 * Gain reputation and trust.
 Maybe even monetize it, by reving code for money.
 * Implement it in your company and/or team to stay ahead!
 * Never again get bitten by unreviewed and untrusted code.

-## More info

-[Crev](https://github.com/dpc/crev/) is a language and ecosystem agnostic, distributed Code REView system.

-`cargo-crev` is an implementation/frontend of Crev integrated with `cargo` and targeting Rust/crates.io ecosystem.

 ## Getting started